raspy135/Qun-mk2/README.md

 	Envelope generators become velocity sensitive when it’s ON.

-7. MONO/QUAD/POLY
+7. MONO/QUAD/POLY (Voice mode)

   One synthesizer can be used as Monophonic or Quadphonic.

   * Mono = Mono (2 OSCs per voice)
   * Quad = Quad Tone (1 OSC per voice, and the engine has total 4 oscillators for the extra voices)
+  * PolyMono = 2 OSCs per voice, but you can get 2 voices

   When the mode is Quad or Poly Quad, MIX  and "OSC2 Env Sel" are ignored.
 MIX is always set to middle, and OSC2 Env Sel is always set to EG2.
    Most of cases you want to use the same parameters between Osc1 and Osc2 with Quad mode.

   To copy the parameter from OSC1 to OSC2 (and EG1 and EG2), long press button 7.
 "OSCs synched" message will be shown.

   Here is an example to set up Quad mode
   1. Initialize tone.
    2. Configure OSC1 as you like.
   3. Set this parameter to "Quad" mode by pressing button 7.
    4. If you want to copy OSC1 parameters to OSC2, in the same submode, long press button 7 until "OSCs synched" message shown.
   5. Play two notes by external MIDI keyboard.
-You will hear two voices.
+You will hear four voices.

+   Poly Mono can be used when you want 2 voices with 2Oscs per voice configuration.

-    Poly Mono and Poly Quad is for multiple device stacked configuration.
+   Poly Quad is for multiple device stacked configuration.
 You can use multiple Qun Synthesizers to build polyphonic synth.
   Please see “Polyphonic setup” for detail.

 8. LFO SYNC SW